Christian Vieri: International career

 Vieri scored 23 goals in 49 matches for Italy between 1997 and 2005.
 He played for his country at the 1998 World Cup, scoring five times, and the 2002 World Cup, scoring four times.
 He endured a less successful tournament at Euro 2004, whilst he missed Euro 2000 and 2006 World Cup through injury.
 Vieri is generally considered to be Italy's greatest pure striker of recent times, despite strong competition, and is one of Italy's most prolific World Cup goal scorers.
 Appearing in a total of nine World Cup games in 1998 and 2002, he found the net nine times, making him one of the most feared strikers in those tournaments along with Ronaldo and Miroslav Klose, and Italy's joint-highest World Cup goalscorer, alongside Roberto Baggio and Paolo Rossi.
 He was named by Pelé as one of the 125 greatest living footballers in March 2004.
 Alongside Francesco Graziani, he is Italy's ninth-highest goalscorer of all time.

-Vieri received his first international cap during the 1996–97 season after some impressive displays for Juventus; he made his Italy senior debut on 29 March 1997, at the age of 23, in a 3–0 win over Moldova, in which he also scored his first international goal, which was also the 1000th goal scored by the Italian national team.
+Vieri received his first international cap during the 1996–97 season after some impressive displays for Juventus; he made his Italy senior debut on 29 March 1997, at the age of 23, in a 3–0 win over Moldova, in which he also scored his first international goal, which was also the 1000th goal scored by the Italy national team.
 He scored a key goal for Italy in a 1–1 draw in the away leg of the team's play off against Russia during their qualification campaign for the 1998 World Cup.
 At the finals of the tournament in France he formed a strong partnership with Roberto Baggio.
 Vieri opened the scoring against Chile after an assist from his strike partner.
 He went on to score three more goals during the group stage: two against Cameroon, and one against Austria.
 Vieri scored Italy's only goal in the round of 16 match against Norway.
 He scored Italy's fourth penalty in the quarter-final shootout against hosts and eventual champions France, but Luigi Di Biagio missed the fifth spot-kick, and Italy were eliminated.
 The aforementioned quarter-final showdown against France, which had ended in a 0–0 draw following extra time, was the only game of the tournament in which Vieri was unable to score.

 Vieri missed out Dino Zoff's squad for Euro 2000 after suffering a recurrence of an old thigh injury, following a collision with Gianluigi Buffon during the Serie A fourth place playoff for the final Champions League spot with Inter, against Parma, at the end of the 1999–2000 season; Buffon would later also miss out on the tournament through injury.